 Cultivate CEO and Co-founder Casey Clark sat down with Jay Hawreluk, CEO of AcuMax Index, to discuss how behavioral assessments utilize data to improve recruitment and overall leadership.

 Whether you’re just starting to expand your team or looking to add a few talented employees to your roster, learning how to recruit well is important not only for filling job vacancies but also helps prevent costly hiring decisions.
 And when it comes to recruiting, finding the perfect candidate is the most critical part of the process.
-At this point, you can benefit from leveraging the power of recruitment advisors for small businesses.

 When looking for the right candidate to hire, there are often key characteristics that you should look for.
 And to identify those characteristics, a Behavioral Assessment might be your secret weapon.